Using Brouwer's fixed point theorem: Evasiveness

 \item Show that the digraph property ``has a sink'' has complexity

-Can you also prove that for any non-trivial digraph property one has $c(\FF)\ge c(\FF_{sink})$?\\ (This is stated in Best, van Emde Boas \& Lenstra \cite[p.~17]{BEBL}; there are analogous results by Bollob\'as \& Eldridge \cite{BollobasEldridge} \cite[Sect.~VIII.5]{Bollobas} in a different model for digraphs.)
+Can you also prove that for any non-trivial digraph property one has $c(\FF)\ge c(\FF_{sink})$?\\ (This is stated in Best, van Emde Boas \& Lenstra \cite[p.
+17]{BEBL}; there are analogous results by Bollob\'as \& Eldridge \cite{BollobasEldridge} \cite[Sect.~VIII.5]{Bollobas} in a different model for digraphs.)

-\item Show that if a complex $\K$ corresponds to a non-evasive monotone graph property, then it has a complete $1$-skeleton.
+\item Show that if a complex $\Delta$ corresponds to a non-evasive monotone graph property, then it has a complete $1$-skeleton.

 \item Give examples of simplicial complexes that are contractible, but not collapsible.
-(The “dunce hat” is a key word for a search in the literature~\ldots)
+(The “dunce hat” is a key word for a search in the literature~\ldots\,)

-\item Assume that when testing some unknown set $A$ with respect to a set system $\FF$, you always get the answer YES (unless you have already proved that the answer is NO, in which case you wouldn't ask). \begin{itemize} \item[(i)] Show that with this type of answers you \emph{always} need $m$ questions for \emph{any} algorithm (and thus $\FF$ is evasive) if and only if $\FF$ satisfies the following property: \begin{itemize} \item[(*)] for any $e\in A\in\FF$ there is some $f\in E\sm A$ such that $A\sm\{e\}\cup \{f\}\in\FF$. \end{itemize} \item[(ii)] Show that for $n\ge 5$, the family $\FF$ of edge sets of planar graphs satisfies property (*). \item[(iii)] Give other examples of graph properties that satisfy (*), and are thus evasive. \end{itemize} (This is the ``simple strategy'' of Milner \& Welsh \cite{MilnerWelsh}; see Bollob\'as \cite[p.~406]{Bollobas}.)
+\item Assume that when testing some unknown set $A$ with respect to a set system $\FF$, you always get the answer YES if there is \emph{any} set $A\in\FF$ for which this YES and all the previous answers are correct, that is, unless this “YES” would allow you to conclude $A\notin\FF$ at this point. \begin{itemize} \item[(i)] Show that with this type of answers you \emph{always} need $m$ questions for \emph{any} algorithm (and thus $\FF$ is evasive) if and only if $\FF$ satisfies the following property: \begin{itemize} \item[$(*)$] for any $e\in A\in\FF$ there is some $f\in E\sm A$ such that $A\sm\{e\}\cup \{f\}\in\FF$. \end{itemize} \item[(ii)] Show that for $n\ge 5$, the family $\FF$ of edge sets of planar graphs satisfies property~$(*)$. \item[(iii)] Give other examples of graph properties that satisfy $(*)$, and are thus evasive. \end{itemize} (This is the ``simple strategy'' of Milner \& Welsh \cite{MilnerWelsh}; see Bollob\'as \cite[p.
+406]{Bollobas}.)